 Bachelor's degrees at Turku UAS vary from 210 to 270 ECTS and range from 3.5 up to 4.5 years to complete.

 - written bachelor’s thesis.

 In the first year, students complete most of their basic studies, during which they familiarize themselves with the core concepts and competences of one’s field, including language and communication skills and team and project work capacities.

 Practical training is an integral part of the studies at TUAS.
 It can take place either in Finland or abroad.
 Depending on the programme, the students either find the placement on their own, or are assigned to it.
 The practical training is be full-time and worth at least 30 ECTS, equivalent to 5 months.

-Master's degrees at TUAS give an in-depth insight into working life.
+Master's degrees at Turku UAS give an in-depth insight into working life.

-To be eligible for Master's programmes at TUAS you must have a Bachelor's degree and a minimum of three years of relevant work experience.
+To be eligible for Master's programmes at TUAS you must have a Bachelor's degree and a minimum of two years of relevant work experience.